ramanujasimha/deep-learning/README.md

 # Deep Learning Code

-Currently, this repository contains an implementation of a stacked autoencoder using a high-level Python library named Keras.
-Look out for further updates.
+This repository contains Python implementations of deep learning algorithms.
+Currently, we have here a stacked autoencoder using a high-level Python library named Keras.
+Watch for further updates.

 ## License